opencog/learn/README-Natural.md

    ; Now, repeatedly trim.
 This will settle down after 7 or 8 ; iterations.
-The problem is that each trim leaves behind ; unconnectable words, which have to be rremoved, thus ; throwing off the counts.
+The problem is that each trim leaves behind ; unconnectable words, which have to be removed, thus ; throwing off the counts.
    (iter-trim 1 1 1)
    (iter-trim 1 1 1)